 Top Four Things to Do in Bogotá

-- Take a street art tour: I booked a tour with Bogotá Graffiti Tour.
+- Take a street art tour: Start by checking out this guide to street art in Bogota.
+Then check the schedule for Bogotá Graffiti Tour.
 I specifically chose them because they are tapped into the local street art scene.
 Their tours are run by artists and they also have an urban art gallery.
 Their regularly scheduled tours are free but you can also schedule a private tour which is more customized.

 - Take a (self or guided) tour of Calendaria: If you aren’t so into street art (what?!?), you can still see the best of the UNESCO heritage designated Calendaria neighborhood with a free walking tour.
 You can also wander around on your own.
 Don’t forget to leave time for the Gold Museum, (which will burn your retinas with bling) and the free entry to the Museo Botero (which features modern art and whimsy).